LaurentRosenfeld/Perl-6-Miscellaneous/Challenges-in-Perl6/common-letter-count.md

     say $matches.elems;
 }
 ```
-[Roger Bell West](https://github.com/manwar/perlweeklychallenge-club/blob/master/challenge-026/roger-bell-west/perl6/ch-1.p6) used a hash to record the letters of the first string, and then updated a counter to account for letters of the second sting found in the aforesaid hash.
+[Roger Bell West](https://github.com/manwar/perlweeklychallenge-club/blob/master/challenge-026/roger-bell-west/perl6/ch-1.p6) used a hash to record the letters of the first string, and then updated a counter to account for letters of the second string found in the aforesaid hash.

 [Ruben Westerberg](https://github.com/manwar/perlweeklychallenge-club/blob/master/challenge-026/ruben-westerberg/perl6/ch-1.p6) used a somewhat unexpected methodology to find the letters: